King of the Jews

 (last Hasmonean scion;

-appointed high priest; drowned)
+appointed high priest; drowned) 17 years

 old 15 years old